rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P3_Behavioral_Cloning/ReadMe.md

 ### 5.1.3 Model Training and Evaluation
 As all the images may not fit the RAM; it is recommended to train the model with mini-batches of data.
 A generator can be used to generate a mini-batch on the fly for training.

 The CNN model is trained to predict a continuous steering angle for driving a self-driving car.
 As this is a regression problem,  `mean square error (mse)` is a good choice for the loss function. `Adam` optimizer can be used to train the model.
-As personally experienced as well the comments by colleagues on Slack/Conflucence forum, the `mse' may not be a perfect indicator of how well the car drives autonomously on the road.
+As personally experienced as well the comments by colleagues on Slack/Conflucence forum, the `mse` may not be a perfect indicator of how well the car drives autonomously on the road.
 The car may drive exceptionally well even with high `mse` scores.
 To find the truth, it is recommended to test the model on the simulator in an autonomous mode.
 Hyperparameters tuning are perfomed using parametric study.

 The detail about the final CNN architecture is described in the next section.